 • 3 cups All-Purpose Flour

-• 2 tablespoon Sea Salt Flakes (optional garnish for top of each loaf (approx. 1 tablespoon per loaf) )
+• 2 tbsp Sea Salt Flakes, optional garnish for top of each loaf (approx. 1 tbsp per loaf)

 Instructions